-343 have confirmed that multiplayer in Halo Infinite will be free-to-play on Xbox Series X.
+343 have confirmed that multiplayer in Halo Infinite is free-to-play on Xbox Series X.

 Players will be able to enjoy up to 120 FPS and greatly reduced load times, alongside greatly updated visuals after what was deemed a disappointing showcase in June 2020.